terry-sagas/INFT-3102-Fall24-A2/figure-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+LAB 2

+What I will be doing:
+For my assignment 2 I will be doing something very similar to my assignment 1 but I will be making a static website displaying a about my collection, my collection of skylanders (a toys to life game most popular from 2011-2015) and my collection of amiibos (nintendo's version of skylanders but used less for the toys to life and more as a way to unlock things in games).
+I will be using a Strapi headless CMS postgres DB to hold all my data about skylanders and amiibos and fetch it using RESTful APIs.
+Each amiibo has an image, name, and game where it comes from, skylanders have an image, name, game, and element.
+I will be putting each skylander and amiibo in card-like displays for each one using CSS.
+For the website I will have a header and footer displayed on each page for easy navigation.

+What I could do if I have time:
+Pagination & Filtering is something i could implement, something that i want to try to do is little checkboxes filtering skylanders by game or element and amiibos by game.
+I think it could be something that makes the website work better.
+If i have time i want to make one more web page about what figures i want/need.